Hasan-Arslan2779/Online-Education/README.md

 # Online-Education-Website

-  <p>This is a sample project for a shoe website design created using HTML5,CSS3 and JAVASCRİPT.
+  <p>This is a sample project for a shoe website design created using HTML5,CSS3,SCSS AND JAVASCRİPT.
 The design is fully responsive, meaning it can adapt to different screen sizes for optimal viewing experience, including desktops, tablets, and smartphones.</p>

   <h2>Technologies Used</h2>